Last updated on November 2nd, 2023 at 02:14 pm

 - Play calming lullabies; it makes for sleepy music meditation music and helps them drift off naturally.

 What are the best things for toddlers to eat before bed?

 Carbs, protein veg, and some warm milk, (mine loves oat milk and lactose-free whole milk), now at 3.
 I will sometimes add a little raw manuka honey for extra immune-boosting properties.

 What is best to avoid?

-Refined sugar, or anything overly heavy rich.
+Refined sugar, or anything overly heavy or rich.
 It can be hard to digest and keep them up.

 What is important when it comes to what they sleep on?

-A comfy bed is as important for us adults as it is for little ones.
+A comfy bed is as important for little ones as it is for us adults.
 Since my little one got her Panda toddler memory foam pillow she has been loving bedtime and being snug as a bug all night.
 She even cuddles it.
 I would definitely recommend the kid’s pillows for comfort and support, and to get them looking forward to bedtime.